EugeneVakarchuk/ulbi_tv_course/README.md

 6. Working with class styles.
 7. Working with props.
 8. Working with lists.
 Transformation massive of object to massive Reacts elements.
-9. Create controlled input with 'useState'
+9. Created controlled input with 'useState'
-10. Create uncontrolled input with 'useRef'
+10. Created uncontrolled input with 'useRef'
 11. Created working input form, and render it.
 12. Refactoring lists to separate React component.
-13. Create detete post button.
+13. Created detete post button.
+14. Created conditional rendering with ternary operator.

 ### What wasn't done:
 1. Create class-component (becaouse class-component is outdated technology).